C-Jansek/learnings/docs/cloud-computing/service-models/software-as-a-service.md

 ### Cost

 SaaS applications have one all-in monthly subscription.
 This includes, but is not limited to: hosting, maintenance and support.
 In comparison to more traditional on-premise (ToDo) solutions, there is no need for a maintenance team with specialized knowledge about this application.

+As a cloud computing service model, there are often no or small capital expenses (upfront costs).

 ### Scalability